rtdi/AppContainer/README.md

 ## Data protection and privacy

 Every ten minutes the application does send the api call statistics via a http call to a central server where the data is stored for information along with the public IP address (usually the IP addess the router got assigned).
 It is just a count which service was invoked how often, no information about endpoints, users or URL parameters.
 This information is collected to get an idea about the adoption.
-To disable that, set the environment variable HANAAPPCONTAINERSTATISTICS=FALSE.
+To disable that, set the environment variable APPCONTAINERSTATISTICS=FALSE.